 At 1.51pm in the first Test in Christchurch on this day, Allan Border pulled Dipak Patel for four and became the top scorer in Test history, overtaking Sunil Gavaskar's aggregate of 10,122.
 He'd been made to wait after bagging the only pair of his first-class career in Australia's previous Test, against West Indies in Perth.
 Here, Border's 88 anchored Australia's 485, the third-highest Test total not to include a century, and it was enough for an innings win.
 Shane Warne took seven wickets, while Merv Hughes nailed the big one - Martin Crowe - in both innings.
 Border retired in 1994 with 11,174 runs, a record broken by Brian Lara in 2005.

-Matthew Prior, born in Johannesburg on this day, became the first England wicketkeeper to score a century on debut in the drawn Test against West Indies at Lord's in 2007.
-Poor form after the series meant he was fighting for his spot with his old Sussex rival Tim Ambrose, but Prior returned and played a big role in England's Ashes triumph in 2009, providing momentum-shifting cameos at No. 6, and pulling off a series of impressive catches and stumpings.
-He bettered that effort on the subsequent tour of Australia in 2010-11, claiming 23 catches in the series, and went on to make 271 runs at 67.75 during England's 4-0 home triumph against India the following summer.
-His most memorable efforts came on the tour of New Zealand in 2013, especially when he saved the final Test in Auckland, and the series, with a defiant, four-and-a-half hour 110.
-But back-to-back Ashes tours treated him unkindly, bringing a marked slump in his form as his keeping standards and he made only one fifty in eight Tests.
+Matt Prior, born in Johannesburg on this day, became the first England wicketkeeper to score a century on debut, in the drawn Test against West Indies at Lord's in 2007.
+Poor form after the series meant he was fighting for his spot, but Prior returned and played a big role in England's Ashes triumph in 2009, providing momentum-shifting cameos at No. 6, and pulling off a series of impressive catches and stumpings.
+He bettered that effort on the tour of Australia in 2010-11, claiming 23 catches in the series, and he went on to make 271 runs at 67.75 during England's 4-0 home triumph against India the following summer.
+His most memorable efforts came on the tour of New Zealand in 2013, especially when he saved the final Test, in Auckland, and the series, with a defiant, four-and-a-half hour 110.

 1851 Mordecai Sherwin (England)